 As MP for Waimakariri, I’m always looking at ways to support residents, have their voices heard and help facilitate positive outcomes.
 It’s important that I am across the views of Waimakariri constituents so I can accurately represent them in Parliament.
 Whether it’s fighting for after-hours healthcare, the Woodend Bypass, or improved phone and internet connectivity, I take a community-led approach.
 I try to be as accessible as possible with offices in Kaiapoi and Rangiora, and clinics in Belfast and Oxford.
 Waimakariri is a rapidly growing region which means roading and infrastructure will be key issues going forward.
 I will advocate for the good of all residents, whether long-time locals or new to the electorate, to ensure the Waimakariri remains a great place to live, work and play.

-Waimakariri MP Matt Doocey has launched a petition with local residents calling on Te Whatu Ora Health NZ to fast-track the area’s after-hours health care facility.READ MORE
+Waimakariri MP Matt Doocey has invited Te Whatu Ora Health NZ to a public meeting to update the community on after-hours health services.READ MORE

 As local MP, my role is to support the region to meet the opportunities and embrace the challenges which arise as the electorate continues to grow.